kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0110 General requirements.md

 \(ii\) All-cargo operations; or

-\(iii\) Passenger-carrying public charter operations conducted under part 380 of this chapter.
+\(iii\) Passenger-carrying public charter operations conducted under [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]].

 *Wet lease* means any leasing arrangement whereby a person agrees to provide an entire aircraft and at least one crewmember.
 A wet lease does not include a code-sharing arrangement.